Become a Volunteer

 Step Two: Attend the Tallahassee Memorial Animal Therapy training classes.

 This class provides you and your animal with the skills to successfully visit in the facilities serviced by our program.
-It consists of one eight-hour workshop that covers the Pet Partners® training material and an overview of the many programs offered through our Animal Therapy program and five hour-long sessions you will attend with your dog once a week.
+It consists of eight weeks of classes that offer an overview of the many programs offered through our Animal Therapy program and five hour-long sessions you will attend with your dog once a week.

 In these classes, you and your dog will be confronted with situations that Animal Therapy teams typically encounter during facility visits such as wheelchairs, walkers and crowded hallways.
 There is also a focus on understanding your animal’s “language” and stress signals so that you can effectively and productively manage your animal’s interactions with patients and others.
 Instructors use patience, praise, and positive training methods to acclimate the animals to the sights, sounds, and smells of an actual Animal Therapy visit.
 While in training, you will be required to “shadow” (i.e. observe, without your pet) an actual Tallahassee Memorial Animal Therapy visit.
 During classes, there will be an opportunity for you and your animal to practice the skills and behaviors you observed on the shadow visit.

-During the training class, you will be given a training manual and registration packet from Pet Partners®, and we will assist you in completing the required forms.
-Completion of the workshop and registration packet is required before we schedule your formal Pet Partners® evaluation.
-The registration forms are mailed to Pet Partners® after successful completion of the Pet Partners® evaluation.
+During the training class, you will be given a training manual and registration packet.
+We will assist you in completing the required forms.
+Completion of the workshop and registration packet is required before we schedule your formal evaluation.

-Step Four: Pass the Tallahassee Memorial Animal Therapy-Administered Pet Partners’® Evaluations
+Step Four: Pass the Tallahassee Memorial Animal Therapy Evaluation

 If you have any questions about becoming a registered Animal Therapy team, please contact: